 While the Millionaire Educator has suggested not contributing in a 403(b) that has only expensive options, you might feel that a bad plan is still worth contributing to, especially if it means not saving for retirement at all.
 Because your investments might be on autopilot, take a close look quarterly at your funds and expenses.

 Be prepared for your 403(b) “advisor” to tell you there are no fees or hidden expenses.
-It won't be the first time or last time they mask the truth.
+It won’t be the first time or last time they mask the truth.
 It is imperative that you do your own homework.
-Here's a few hidden bits:
+Here are a few hidden bits: